dreamx-market/dreamx-docs/http.md

 }
 ```

-A field can have multiple errors, each error is a seperate string
+A field can have multiple errors, each error is a seperate string.

 ## Misc.